mikro-orm/mikro-orm/docs/docs/upgrading-v3-to-v4.md

 });
 ```

-For MongoDB you can use `@mikro-orm/mongo-highlighter`.
+For MongoDB, you can use `@mikro-orm/mongo-highlighter`.